RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 ## How to Apply for an RAC Research Stipend

-Please use our online form to apply for a research stipend.
-Please note that beginning this year, applicants are no longer required to contact an archivist in advance to be eligible to apply.
-However, RAC Access archivists are available to answer questions by writing to [archive@rockarch.org](mailto:archive@rockarch.org).
+Please use our [online form](https://rockarch.smapply.us/prog/research_stipend_program_2025/) to apply for a research stipend.
+Applicants are not required to contact an archivist in advance to be eligible to apply.
+However, we encourage you to contact RAC Access archivists, who are available to answer questions and discuss your project and can be reached at [archive@rockarch.org](mailto:archive@rockarch.org).
 Applicants should also consult our online collections discovery system, [DIMES](https://dimes.rockarch.org/) to identify relevant research materials.

 The online application form will ask for information about your proposed research project and how research in the RAC collections would support it.
 Applicants should be prepared to write a brief narrative describing their research project, including a description of what they seek to find in the proposed materials.